Technology

 Governance areaMinimum controlPractical metricExample tooling

-Secrets & key hygieneNo static tokens in prompts; rotation policyMean time to rotate credentials (target <30 days)HashiCorp Vault, AWS Secrets Manager, GCP Secret Manager
+Secrets & key hygieneNo static secrets in prompts/logs/vector stores; rotation enforcedCredential rotation age and exceptions countHashiCorp Vault, AWS Secrets Manager, GCP Secret Manager

-Action safetyCapability gateway + approvals for high-risk toolsHigh-risk action approval rate (target 100%)OPA (Open Policy Agent), custom policy services
+Action safetyCapability gateway with approvals for high-impact write operationsHigh-risk actions blocked without explicit approval (target: never)OPA (Open Policy Agent), custom policy services

-Data protectionPII redaction + retention policies by memory type% of runs with PII detected and handled per policyCloud DLP tools, custom classifiers
+Data protectionPII detection/redaction and retention by memory typeRuns with sensitive data handled per policy; retention violationsCloud DLP tools, custom classifiers

-The fastest path to value is not “replace a job.”
-It’s “own a narrow workflow with clear inputs, tools, and acceptance criteria.”
-The best first agents live where data is already structured and outcomes are measurable: ticket triage, internal IT requests, knowledge base maintenance, invoice matching, or CI/CD housekeeping.
-If you can’t define success without a human reading every output, you’ve picked the wrong first project.
+If your first agent tries to “replace a role,” it will sprawl.
+Ship one narrow workflow where inputs are already structured and outputs are measurable: ticket triage, internal IT requests, invoice matching, knowledge base updates, or CI/CD housekeeping.
+If you can’t define acceptance criteria without a human reading everything, you chose the wrong target.

-1. Pick one workflow with a single system of record (e.g., Zendesk) and one downstream action (e.g., create/update a ticket).
+1. Choose one workflow with one system of record and a small number of downstream actions.

-3. Build tool contracts with strict schemas and idempotency keys so repeats don’t duplicate actions.
+3. Build tool contracts with strict schemas and idempotency keys for every write.

-4. Instrument everything: traces, tool-call logs, cost per run, and human override reasons.
+4. Instrument by default: traces, tool-call logs, cost per run, and why humans overrode decisions.

 # Pseudocode: enforce a capability gateway before executing tools